marrink-lab/MDVoxelSegmentation/README.rst

 :code:`pip install -e .`

-Setting up our input file for CG leaflet segmentation
-******************************************************
-Example files for leaflet clustering and VMD visualization can be found in the `example_inputs` folder.

-The basic is that we set the correct path to 'our.tpr and 'our.gro'/'our.xtc' in the 'clustering_input.py' file.
-This is best done by making a copy of this file into an anlysis direcotry.
-The paths are set directly at the top of the file.
-We also need to set the amount of threads we want to use, by default this is set to 12.
-The trajectory should contain at least as many frames as the amount of threads we set.
-Multithreading for now is just chunking your trajectory in pieces and handling them independently.
-Therefore memory consumption roughly scales linear with the amount of threads.

-Running the segmentation and creating sensible output
-******************************************************
-If 'mdvoxelclustering' is installed in our local python3 environment, we can run the clustering by executing the 'clustering_input.py' in our terminal:

-:code:`python clustering_input.py`

-In the bottom of the 'clustering_input.py' we can see why this works.
-The input_file itself runs the necessary python functions to perform leaflet segmentation and then improves the raw output by running a consistent id algorithm.
-Finally our segments will be plotted in 'clusters_over_time.png' as a graph and stored in 'clusters_ordered.npy' as a compressed numpy array.
-Some other files are created which are mainly used for plotting right now.
-You do not need to worry about those for now and just take a look at the created graph.
-Maybe you can already spot what is going on.
-The graph is a walking average of the cluster atom count, where grey lines indicate interactions between segments.
-The hue of the vertical line indicates the relative amount of particles in the system which participate in that interaction.
+:code:`. ~/.bashrc`

+:code:`mdvseg -h`

+Default Segmentation
+***************
+By placing an alias in the :code:`~/.bashrc` MDVoxelSegmentation can be used by typing :code:`mdvseg` in the terminal.
+To finalize the install you have to either resource your :code:`~/.basrch` (:code:`. ~/.bashrc`) or relaunching your terminal.
+To perform default segmentation on a GRO and XTC file containing a CG Martini system you have to only specify the GRO and XTC file.

+:code:`mdvseg -f path_to_your.gro -x path_to_your.xtc`

+The final segmentation assignment will be written to :code:`ordered_clusters.npy`.
+This file can be used using numpy in python to perform the required analysis.

 VMD visualization
 ******************
 For futher visualization in VMD we need to add 'our.gro' and 'our.xtc' path to 'vmd_clusters_visualization.py'.
-These entries are somehwere halfway the file... (sorry).
 We also need to make sure that we have a version of VMD compiled against a python version supporting numpy.
 A compatible VMD compilation will be distributed in the future, for now you have to figure this out yourself, though I asked the developers to support anyone asking for such compilation and they said yes!
 So just send an e-mail to the VMD mailing list if you would need it.
-If we have the right falvour of VMD, all we need to type next is:
+If we have the right flavour of VMD, all we need to type next is:

 :code:`vmd -e vmd_clusters_visualization.vmd`